 Most people consider their bowel habits a repugnant topic.
 However, constipation is among the most common gastrointestinal concerns in the United States, according to the National Digestive Diseases Information Clearinghouse.
 If you have fewer than three bowel movements per week, you likely have constipation.
-Dry or hard stools also indicate constipation, for which salt water is a potential treatment.
+Dry or hard stools also indicate constipation, for which epsom salt is a potential treatment.

 Epsom Salt

-Constipation Relief
+Epsom Salt for Constipation Relief

 Epsom salt works by increasing water in the intestines, thereby relieving minor constipation.
 Use the product by dissolving a single dosage in 8 ounces of water, stirring rapidly to distribute the crystal-like compound.
 To improve the taste, Drugs.com recommends adding a splash of lemon juice.
 Drink promptly and experience relief in 30 minutes to six hours.